 OPC UA Client Server

 All the above types of information model access are possible when using Client/Server communication mechanism via services supported by the OPC UA Server.
-In this case, the OPC UA Server receives requests from the OPC UA Client, processes those requests and sends the response with the results back to the OPC UA Client.
+In this case, the OPC UA Server receives requests from the OPC UA Client, processes those requests and sends the response with the results back to the Client.
 It is to be noted that Client/Server communication (which is for a single client with guaranteed delivery) is resource intensive and better suited for one-to-one configuration, diagnostics or low frequency access requirements.

 OPC UA PubSub